kianenigma/what-blockchain-actually/content/Content/What/Blockchains Are Overrated.md

 ## Recap of Blockchains Being [[Trustless]]
 ### Verifiable
 - Blockchain systems ultimately have an [[STF]].
 It declares *what* they are.
 In other words, what we should *expect them to do*.
 If the STF says this is a DEX, then it is a DEX.
 If the STF says it is a ponzi token, then it is a ponzi token.
 What blockchains achieve is **verifiable execution** of that said STF.
-- This is achieved through the rules of the [[Consensus Algorithm]], incentivizing correct execution of STF and slashing those who do otherwise[^3].
+- This is achieved through the rules of the [[Consensus Algorithm]], incentivizing correct execution of STF and [[Slashing]] those who do otherwise[^3].
 So, we have this [[TEE]]-like, magic global computer that will always execute its STF correctly no matter what.
 - This correct execution of the STF can be verified by anyone monitoring the network.
 - This gives us the **verifiability** that we named as the first two properties of science-based trust.
 ### Auditable History